zivid/zivid-csharp-samples/README.md

     - [CaptureWithSettingsFromYML] - Capture images and point clouds, with and without color, from the Zivid camera with settings from YML file.
+    - [Connect] - Connect to a Zivid camera using the different available methods.
+    - [CreateFileCameraFromZDFWithDiagnostics] - Capture a frame with diagnostics enabled and create a file camera from it.
   - **Advanced**
     - [CaptureAndPrintNormals] - Capture Zivid point clouds, compute normals and print a subset.